alecjacobson/geometry-processing-introduction/README.md

 You can click and drag to change the view.

-Optionally, this program can input a path to triangle mesh file (other than the bunny):
+Optionally, this program can input a path to a triangle mesh file (other than the bunny):

     ./00-Introduction [path to input file]

-> ## Instructor's notes
->
-> On the _Intructor's branch_ the directory layout will also include:
->
->     00-Introduction/
->       ...
->       solution/
->         function1.cpp
->         function2.cpp
->         ...
->       tests/
->         main.cpp
->
-> The `solution/` directory contains _master solution implementations_ of the
-> functions specified in the `include/` directory.

-> To build the assignment using these files instead of the empty files in
-> `src/` use:
->
->     cmake ../ -DUSE_SOLUTION=ON
->
-> The file `tests/main.cpp` will contain testing code used for grading.
-To
-> build this instead of the assignment application use:
->
->     cmake ../ -DBUILD_TEST=ON
->

 ## Background

-Every assignment, including this one, will start with a **Background** section.
+> Every assignment, including this one, will start with a **Background**
-This will review the math and algorithms behind the task in the assignment.
+> section.
+This will review the math and algorithms behind the task in the
-Students following the lectures should already be familiar with this material and may opt to skip this section.
+> assignment.
+Students following the lectures should already be familiar with
+> this material and may opt to skip this section.

-In this assignment 00-Introduction, we will simply get familiar representing a mesh made up of set of vertices $V$[^](#footnoteaboutmath) and set of triangles (a.k.a. faces) $F$ as two matrices: `V` and `F`.
+Let's get familiar with the _explicit_ mesh representation of a discrete surface immersed in $\R^3$.
+Throughout the course, we will store the set of mesh vertices $V$[^](#footnoteaboutmath) and the set of triangles (a.k.a. faces) $F$ as two matrices: `V` and `F`.

-The matrix `V` is $|V|$ by 3 in size, where the ith row of this matrix contains the x-, y- and z-coordinates of the ith vertex of the mesh as a double precision floating-point number.
+The matrix `V` is $|V|$ by 3 in size, where the ith row of this matrix contains the x-, y- and z-coordinates of the ith vertex of the mesh.

 The matrix `F` is $|F|$ by 3 in size, where the jth row of this matrix contains the indices into the rows of `V` of the first, second and third corners of the jth triangle as a non-negative number (remember in C++ arrays and matrices start with index `0`).

+The information in `V` alone is purely positional and encodes the _geometry_ of the surface.

+The information in `F` alone is purely combinatoric and encodes the _topology_ of the surface.

+By convention, the indices in each row of `F` are _ordered_ counter-clockwise around the triangle.
+Using the right-hand rule, we can define the normal of each triangle as the vector that points _most away_ from the surface.

+![The right-hand rule and the counterclockwise ordering convention defines the normal of a triangle.](data/right-hand-rule.jpg)

+Each oriented triangle also defines three _directed edges_ between its three vertices.
+Other triangles in the mesh may contain edges with the same incident vertices, possible in the opposite direction.

+![Two neighboring triangles may share the same (unoriented) edge (thick black).
+In a consistently oriented mesh, these triangles' corresponding half-edges (orange) will have opposite orientation.](data/half-edges.jpg)

+For example,
-Every triangle in `F` uses three vertices of the mesh as its corners.
-It also implicitly defines edges between these corners.
-Ignoring its orientation or direction, an edge may show up in multiple triangles.
-For example, an edge on the boundary of an _open_ mesh will show up once (one incident face).
+an edge on the boundary of an _open_ mesh will show up once (one incident face).
-Meanwhile, an edge on the interior of a _manifold_ mesh will show up twice (two incident faces).

 For a triangle mesh representing a manifold surface, the number of vertices
 $|V|$ and number of faces $|F|$ and number of edges $|E|$ are _intimately_